Covid-19 in Morocco Update: September 13 2020.

 They had a fraction of the cases compared with all countries who had the opened borders in Europe.

 However the situation has changed since then because so many people travelled to be with their families to celebrate the biggest feast of the year (Eid Al Adha) at the end of July.
 As a result cases have increased notably since then (mainly in the big cities – our area still has very, very low incidence).

 The borders are open to those who have a hotel reservation but flights are still limited until late October.

 OUR CARE We would like to reassure you that we will take the utmost care of both our guests and are staff (as those who have visited before know this is what we always do), but of course now there must be some extra measures in place.

 The design of our ecolodge, our exceptional staff and measures taken will, we believe, reassure you:

-Private terrace for each room plus 3 large outdoor paved areas (360 sq m) courtyard, terraces by pool and on roof
+Private terrace for each room plus 3 large outdoor paved areas (each 360 sq m) in courtyard, terraces by pool and on roof

 57 square metre pool for guests only; silver/copper disinfection more effective than chlorine as well as being environmentally-friendly

 Hygienic granite & marble worktops.
 Regular and thorough cleaning